By Hugh Edwards & Rob Bee

 These are the lifeblood and the workhorses of most Voiceover Artists, and indeed radio producers, television editors, hobbyists and studio engineers around the world.

-Audio editors do exactly what they say on the tin – they edit audio.
-In almost all cases they edit destructively, meaning that as you make a change to a file it is saved into the source audio file itself.
-This is important to note as it affects your workflow and how you should backup & manage your audio files.
+Audio editors do precisely what they say on the tin – they edit audio.
+In almost all cases, they edit destructively, meaning that as you make a change to a file, it is saved into the source audio file itself.
+This is important to note as it affects your workflow and how you should back up & manage your audio files.

 Typical things you can do with an audio editor include: